Imantodes cenchoa: Reproduction

 The blunthead tree snake is a polygynandrous reptile.
 Mating seasons can vary depending on the rainy seasons of its habitat.
 Some snakes mate year round, but the mating season of others may be synchronized with the wet and rainy seasons of their environment.
 For example, in areas with long rainy seasons I. cenchoa tends to show a much longer mating season compared to snakes in areas with shorter rainy seasons.
 The blunthead tree snake is an oviparous or egg-laying animal that has little or no embryonic development within the mother.
 Some blunthead tree snakes exhibit continuous reproduction depending on the environment that they live in.
 However, in an area that has seasonal rainfall, egg laying and hatching positively correlates with the rainy seasons.
 In Guatemala and Mexico for example, female snakes lay their eggs between June and July.
 These eggs will hatch around July and August, which are the typically rainy seasons in these countries.
 On the other hand, snakes in Brazil exhibit continuous reproduction.
 The eggs are laid from November to January and start to hatch around March throughout August.
 Both male and female blunthead tree snake reach sexual maturity about two years after hatching or at around 620 mm SVL (snout-to-vent length).
 The female snake can lay from one to three eggs, typically called a clutch, per breeding season depending on the size of the snake, its food habits, and environmental factors.
 The female will leave her eggs after laying them, not presenting parental care traits.

 Diet

 The blunthead tree snake is carnivorous and forages primarily at night.
-It preys mostly on small lizards (primarily anoles, such as Anolis capito, Anolis latifrons, Anolis limifrons, Anolis mariarum, and Anolis tropidogaster), frogs (such as Craugastor crassidigitus and Craugastor raniformis), and reptile and amphibian (such as Agalychnis callidryas) eggs.
+It preys mostly on small lizards (primarily anoles, such as Anolis capito, A. fuscoauratus, A. latifrons, A. limifrons, A. maculiventris, A. mariarum, A. ortonii, A. punctatus, A. trachyderma, and A. tropidogaster, but also others in the genera Basiliscus, Enyalioides, and Gonatodes), frogs (such as Craugastor crassidigitus and C. raniformis), and reptile and amphibian (such as Agalychnis callidryas) eggs.
 Because the female blunthead tree snakes tend to have larger heads, they are capable of preying on larger reptiles and amphibians.
 I. cenchoa is rear-fanged and mildly venomous, but is not considered dangerous to humans.